 A variation on this place mat would be to cut curvy lines into the first newspaper spread.
 The strips used to weave should remain straight [source: Lee].
 Once your woven placemats are finished, you can laminate them for protection or varnish them.

 You now have plenty of options for making use of those old newspapers.
-For even more ideas and information, check out the links on the next page.
+For even more ideas and information, check out the links below.